The M+G+R Foundation

 Monotheistic religions agree that man was created in the Image of God.
-Thus, if we take the virtues that man exhibits and take them to perfection, we will then see and begin to understand the real attributes of God.
+Thus, if the virtues that man exhibits are taken to perfection, we will then see, and begin to understand, the real attributes of God.
 It then follows that the power at Mary's command is essentially limited by the power of The Most Holy Trinity, which is Infinite.
 How is this possible?
-Allow this writer to walk you to that Truth.
+Allow us to walk you through that reality.

-What human father, as imperfect as they are, would deny anything to a good and devoted daughter?
+What human father, as imperfect as we are, would deny anything to a good and devoted daughter?
 None!
-What human son, as imperfect as they are, would deny anything to a loving, devoted and self sacrificing mother?
+What human son, as imperfect as we are, would deny anything to a loving, devoted and self sacrificing mother?
 None!
-What human spouse, as imperfect as they are, would deny anything to his obedient, loving and devoted spouse?
+What human spouse, as imperfect as we are, would deny anything to his obedient, loving and devoted spouse?
 None!

 If we then realize that Mary's father is God the Father; her son, is God the Son; and her spouse is God the Holy Spirit, what would the Most Holy Trinity deny Mary?
 Absolutely nothing!
 Whatever She will ask of that uncreated and Awesome Creator, She will obtain.
 Even when God may not be inclined to do so, He Will do it - just for Her.

-We should acknowledge the very special and primordial role that the female of the human species, the Woman, plays in the ongoing history of humanity, with Mary being the foremost example.
+We should acknowledge the very special and primordial role that the female of the human species plays in the ongoing history of humanity, with Mary being the foremost example.

 This writer, without regretting his manhood, must acknowledge that God has shown favor toward the female member of the species.
 After all, the greatest human that has ever lived was a woman: Mary.
 Jesus Christ is God-man.
 He cannot be grouped into the category of "rank-and-file" human.
 However, although Mary was conceived without the stain of the original sin upon Her soul, She was all human - body and soul.
 Thus, regardless of how our feelings may have been conditioned about Mary, Her role was and is essential to the redemption of humanity.